-Michael practiced law with Hurt, Richardson, Garner, Todd and Cadenhead for four years.
-His practice group specialized in representing foreign nationals and foreign entities investing in U.S. businesses and real estate.
-In 1984, Michael joined APD Transmission Parts, a packager and distributor of transmission parts for the automotive aftermarket.
-After becoming APD’s president, Michael led the company to an eight-fold increase in revenue by opening new distribution and sales facilities in Georgia, New York, Florida, North Carolina and Mississippi.
-In 2006, Michael oversaw the sale of APD to a private equity firm group which merged APD into Transtar Industries.
-Transtar Industries is currently the nation’s largest distributor of transmission parts.
-After the sale of APD, Michael devoted his full time efforts to Habif Properties where he is a principal and managing member.
+In 1984, Michael left the law practice and teamed with his father, Morris Habif, to purchase Michael’s first commercial property under the newly branded Habif Properties.
+Michael also began working with Morris at APD Transmission Parts, a packager and distributor of transmission parts for the automotive aftermarket.
+After assuming the role of APD’s President, Michael led the company to an eight-fold increase in revenue by opening new distribution and sales facilities in Georgia, New York, Florida, North Carolina and Mississippi.
+In 2006, Michael oversaw the sale of APD to a private equity firm which merged APD into Transtar Industries.
+Transtar is currently the largest distributor of transmission parts in the U.S. After the sale of APD, Michael devoted his full time efforts to Habif Properties where he is a principal and managing member.

 Michael is a 39 year volunteer with the Atlanta Jewish Federation where positions included Campaign Co-chair of the Young Leadership Division and chair of the Real Estate Division.
 He co-chaired Zoo Atlanta’s annual fundraiser, the Beastly Feast, and served two terms on the Board of Zoo Atlanta.
 He later served on the Oakland Cemetery Board of Trustees.
 He is currently on the Board of Ahavath Achim Synagogue where he co-chaired the committee overseeing renovation of the synagogue’s 91,000 square foot structure.